sofiawallq/restaurant-sakura/README.md

 ### Navigation menu

 The navigation menu consist of links to various other pages - such as a Contact page, a Location page, a page to view the menues and a highlighted button redirecting the visitor to the page where they can book a table.
 It also consist of links to the restaurants social media pages, which at the moment all lead to the various landing pages of the social media platforms.
 At the far right of the navigation menu are two links leading to a page for Registration or Sign In - so that the visitor have the option to register an acoount and then Sign in to be able to view, edit or delete their reservation - all in line with the __CRUD__ functionality.
+When logged in the user will instead see the options of "My reservations" or "Logout" at the far right.

 ![printscreen web page navigation menu](/static/images/printscreen/nav-bar.png)